 There are almost no recurring costs, which is excellent.
-The filters are expected to last the lifetime of the vacuum if they're well-maintained.
+Just like the Dyson V8 Animal, the filters are expected to last the lifetime of the vacuum if they're well-maintained.
 If any parts break, you can buy them from Dyson's website.

-It has a decent dirt compartment, but it's smaller than the Dyson V11.
+It has an alright dirt compartment, but it's smaller than the Dyson V11.
 It needs frequent emptying, but there's a line indicating its max capacity, plus it's easy to see the dirt through the plastic.

 Being a cordless vacuum, it has unlimited range, and you're only limited by its battery life and dirt compartment size.

-The V7 Animal is very portable.
-It doesn't feel very heavy in the hand and it has a handle for when you need to carry it around.
+The Dyson V7 Animal is very portable.
+It's lighter than the Shark Rocket Pet Pro and it doesn't feel very heavy in the hand either.
+It also has a handle for when you need to carry it around.